njh/node-heatmiser-modbus/README.md

-node-modbus-heatmiser
+node-heatmiser-modbus
 =====================

-node.js library for controlling Heatmiser Modbus Thermostats
+node.js library and command line tool for controlling [Heatmiser] Modbus Thermostats.

+It has been tested with the following devices:
+* [Heatmiser Edge]
+* [Heatmiser Touch-E v2]

 Wiring
 ------